 Intervertebral Disc Replacement

-Intervertebral disc replacement is a surgical option for those suffering from degenerative disc disease in the cervical spine.
+Intervertebral disc replacement is another surgical approach.
 During this procedure, the surgeon will replace an injured or diseased intervertebral disc with an artificial one to restore normal spinal alignment and function of the affected spinal level.
-It is highly successful if healthy discs are adjacent to the injured one, which helps preserve adjacent segments from further damage caused by excessive motion.
+It is highly successful if healthy discs are adjacent to the injured one.

 Spinal Fusion Surgeries

-Overall, spinal fusion surgeries or artificial disc replacements are safe options for those suffering from degenerative disc disease when conservative treatments have failed or no longer provide satisfactory results.
-By restoring normal alignment and preserving adjacent segments from further damage caused by
+Overall, spinal fusion surgeries or artificial disc implants are viable options for those suffering from degenerative disc disease when conservative treatments have failed or no longer provide satisfactory results.

 Diagnosis and Treatment Options for Degenerative Disc Disease